EpistemicPolymath/PolymathicalBot/README.md

 - **!followers** - check how many people are following the channel!
 - **!subemotes** - view the available sub emote codes!
 - **!domath** - put some basic math equation for an answer :)
+- **!streamable** - sends you a link to Streamable, a great service for easily sharing recorded clips.

 ### Hobbie Commands
 - **!guitarsongs** - get a list of songs I am currently open to playing/singing on stream.